TopGabri/Qemu-Board-Emulation/README_UART.md

 As we are not building the UART on hardware but we are just emulating the peripheral in software, we don't really care about how the single bits are transmitted.
 Qemu provides a backend chardev configurable with the number of data and stop bits, type of parity and baudrate.
-What are interested in how the peripheral can receive or transmit characters and how the status bits change accordingly.
+We are interested in how the peripheral can receive or transmit characters and how the status bits change accordingly.

 ## Qemu custom device
 As we are building a custom Qemu device, we need to: